mehulagg/gitlab/doc/operations/incident_management/incidents.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/241663) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.5.

-After enabling **Incident SLA** in the Incident Management configuration, newly-created incidents display a SLA (Service Level Agreement) timer showing the time remaining before the SLA period expires.
+You can enable the Service Level Agreement Countdown timer on incidents to track the Service Level Agreements (SLAs) you hold with your customers.
+The timer is automatically started when the incident is created and it will show the time remaining before the SLA period expires.
+To configure the timer:

+1. Navigate to **Settings > Operations > Incidents > Incident settings**
+2. Select to Activate "time to SLA" countdown timer
+3. Set a time limit in increments of 15 minutes
+4. Save your changes

+When you enable the SLA countdown timer, the **Time to SLA** attribute will appear as a column in the Incidents List and as a field on newly created Incidents.
 If the incident is not closed before the SLA period ends, GitLab adds a `missed::SLA` label to the incident.

 ## Incident Actions